usadellab/GeneExpressionPlots/README.md

 ## GeneExpressionPlots figures branch
-> This repository holds example plots and screenshot images for the Gene expression plot tool paper.
+This repository holds example plots and screenshot images for the Gene expression plot tool paper.

 > Note:
-* Screenshot are only in png format.
+* Screenshots are only in png format.
 * Directly exported figures are in svg and png format.